nibags/apparmor-ksyntaxhighlighting/README.md

 **Last Change:** September 2018

+**Last Version:** Version 7 is included in KDE Frameworks 5.51.0+ and is based on AppArmor 2.13.0.

 ```
 This file is part of the KDE's KSyntaxHighlighting Framework.
 ```
-**Last version:** Version 7 is included in KDE Frameworks 5.51.0+.

-**Old versions:** Version 6 is included in KDE Frameworks 5.50.0+, version 5 in KDE Frameworks 5.43.0+ and version 3 in KDE Frameworks 5.39.0+.

 ## Description: